SquareGPS/navixy-api/docs/backend-api/resources/field_service/form/index.md

 * Using web API, it's now possible to only attach/fill forms with tasks (checkin forms are created through Android/iOS tracker applications).
 See [Task form actions](../task/form/index.md) to use forms with tasks.

+Find comprehinsive information on forms usage in our [instructions](../../../how-to/forms-creation.md).
 ***

 ## Form object